Validating AU Microscopii d with Transit Timing Variations: Discussion

-In $\S$\ref{sec:exostrikermod}, we modeled our TTVs and then generated the TTV log-likelihood periodograms to explore a set of planet d's orbital periods that would be in agreement with the observed TTVs of AU Mic system; it was through the periodograms that we obtained six possible orbital periods and orbital configurations for AU Mic d.
-Given that the 2-planet model is statistically ruled out at high confidence, this validates AU Mic d, and AU Mic d must possess one of these six orbital periods and orbital configurations.
-Based on our TTV model comparison (Tables \ref{tab:ttvmodelcomp} \& \ref{tab:ttvmodelcomp-hp}), our calculated super-period (Figure \ref{fig:ocsin} \& Table \ref{tab:ttvsin}), our RV analysis, and our stability tests (Figure \ref{fig:stabilityhist}), the 12.74-day configuration is the most favored period for AU Mic d.
-While the 14.06-day case is favored by the TTVs, it is disfavored by the RVs and strongly disfavored the dynamical stability tests.
-While the 13.29, 5.39, and 5.07-day cases are favored by the RVs, all are slightly disfavored by the TTVs, and additionally 13.29 and 5.39 are slightly disfavored by the dynamics stability tests as well.
-Lastly, the remaining case 11.84 days is disfavored by the TTVs, RVs and strongly disfavored by the dynamical stability tests.
-Thus, while we do not statistically rule out the other five potential periods for AU Mic d, they are all statistically disfavored to varying degrees for one reason or another.
+In the meanwhile, the 5.64-day case is favored by the RVs and the dynamical stability tests but is strongly disfavored by the TTVs.
+The 5.39, 6.20, and 6.47-day cases are favored by the TTVs and RVs but are disfavored by the stability tests.
+The 5.08 and 11.9-day cases are favored by the RVs but are disfavored by the TTVs and stability tests.
+The 12.6-day case is favored by the stability tests but is disfavored by the TTVs and RVs.
+Lastly, the 5.86 and 14.1-day case are favored by the TTV but are disfavored by the RVs and stability tests.

+Thus, while we do not statistically rule out the other nine potential periods for AU Mic d, they are all statistically disfavored to varying degrees for one reason or another.
 Since we do not statistically rule out these other potential orbital periods for AU Mic d, we do not consider AU Mic d to be confirmed, only statistically validated.
-Further, in addition to AU Mic d at its likely orbital period of 12.74 days, it's entirely plausible there could be an additional fourth planet at 5.07 days interior to AU Mic b, which is favored by the RVs and dynamical stability tests, and only slightly disfavored by the TTVs.
+Further, in addition to AU Mic d at its likely orbital period of 12.7 days, it's entirely plausible there could be an additional fourth planet at 5.39, 6.20, or 6.47 days interior to AU Mic b, which is favored by the TTVs and RVs and is disfavored by the dynamical stability tests.
 Our existing data is unable to explore this latter possibility.